realpaul/arrow-orm/README.md

 Object relational mapping (ORM) framework for [API Builder](https://github.com/appcelerator/api).

+## Changelog

+Please see the [CHANGELOG](https://github.com/appcelerator/api-orm/blob/master/CHANGELOG.md) for the latest changes.

 ## Main Components

 There are 4 main components to the ORM framework: